tantaman/strut/README.md

 Don't know what ImpressJS is?
 Check out the ImpressJS demo presentation: http://bartaz.github.com/impress.js/#/bored And here is a video of the very first version of Strut: http://www.youtube.com/watch?v=zA5s8wwme44

-Strut live preview (Firefox, Chrome and Safari only): http://tantaman.github.com/Strut/web-dist/index.html
+Strut live preview (Firefox, Chrome and Safari only): http://tantaman.github.com/Strut/dist/index.html

 ### Preview ###

-A github hosted preview is available at: http://tantaman.github.com/Strut/web-dist/index.html (Firefox, Chrome and Safari only)
+A github hosted preview is available at: http://tantaman.github.com/Strut/dist/index.html (Firefox, Chrome and Safari only)

 The preview currently points to the development version of Strut.

 ### Mailing List ###
 strut-presentation-editor@googlegroups.com

-### Built packages of Strut ###
+### Pre-Built versions of Strut ###

+You can get pre-built versions of strut here: http://code.google.com/p/strut/downloads/list

+### Running ###

-*You can get pre-built versions of strut here: https://github.com/tantaman/Strut/downloads* The built versions of Strut can run entirely from your local filesystem.
+The pre-built versions of Strut can be run entirely from your local filesystem.
-Just point your browser to `file:///path/to/Strut/web/index.html` to view Strut.
+Just point your browser to `file:///path/to/Strut/dist/index.html` to view Strut.

 ### Development/Building ###
-To build your own version of Strut you'll need v0.9.3 or later of Yeoman.
-If v0.9.3 has not yet been released then you can find instructions for installing the very latest version of Yeoman here: https://github.com/yeoman/yeoman/wiki/Additional-FAQ
+To build your own version of Strut you'll need Yeoman v1.0 beta or later.

-* Clone `Strut`
-* cd to the root `Strut` directory
-* run `npm install` to get the required node modules
-* run `yeoman server` to build and start watching for updates
-* If your browser didn't open Strut automatically then go to http://localhost:3501/ in a browser
+Contrary to what they say on their website, Yeoman beta v1.0 does work on windows.
+Just run the following commands from Git-Bash (i.e., MinGW).

+Note: these instructions currently only work for the **rewrite** branch of Strut as that is where developing is currently occurring.

+1. Install the latest Yeoman: `npm install -g yo grunt-cli bower`
+2. Clone Strut: `git clone git://github.com/tantaman/Strut.git`
+3. `cd Strut`
+4. Install Strut's development dependencies: `npm install`
+5. Run Strut: `grunt server`

 Yeoman will automatically compile your coffeescript and templates and reload your browser whenever there is a code change.

-To make a production build of Strut run `yeoman build`.
+To make a production build of Strut run `grunt build`.
 The resulting build will be location in `Strut/dist`.

-### Running ###

-Strut can run entirely from your local filesystem.
-Just point your browser to `file:///path/to/Strut/web/index.html` to view Strut.

 ### Contributing ###